 In 2018, after listening to and learning from hundreds of individuals across the county, the Foundation announced three priorities within each broad focus area that will guide its programmatic work in 2019.
 The first two responsive grant funding programs will work to address access to efficient and affordable transportation and reduce the racial wealth gap.
 Within this critical work, the Foundation is reaffirming its deep commitment to advance racial equity across all of its work.
 Learn more about how the Foundation developed the community investment priorities that will propel its service to Forsyth County into the next century.

-The Winston-Salem Foundation celebrates its Centennial year, grateful for the foresight of Col. Fries and his initial $1,000 investment in our community.
-At the beginning of 2019, the Foundation managed $565 million in assets and had 1,550 charitable funds positively impacting communities in Winston-Salem, Forsyth County, and beyond.Read more
+The Winston-Salem Foundation celebrated its Centennial year throughout 2019, grateful for the foresight of Col. Fries and his initial $1,000 investment in our community.
+At the end of 2019, the Foundation managed over $606 million in assets and had 1,550 charitable funds positively impacting communities in Winston-Salem, Forsyth County, and beyond.Read more

-The Centennial year brings with it a new mission for the Foundation: to inspire giving and link resources to action, strengthening Forsyth County—now and forever, and new values of inclusion, accountability, and continuous learning.
-The Foundation’s staff and Committee are excited to unveil refreshed branding and a new website, and throughout the year will engage in Foundation and community events so that even more residents will learn about our work.
+The Centennial year brought with it a new mission for the Foundation: to inspire giving and link resources to action, strengthening Forsyth County—now and forever, and new values of inclusion, accountability, and continuous learning.
+The Foundation’s staff and Committee unveiled refreshed branding and a new website, and throughout the year engaged in Foundation and community events so that even more residents could learn about our work.
 In our next century of impact, we will strive to help achieve our ultimate vision for Forsyth County—to be a generous and trusting community where everyone is thriving.